pifroggi/vs_liif/README.md

 (Works identical to vapoursynths built-in resizers.)

 __*`src_left`, `src_top`* (optional)__
-Shifts the frame, or the window selected by src_width and src_height.
+Shifts the entire frame, or the window selected by src_width and src_height.
 Allows for subpixel and negative shift.
 Out of bound areas will be mirrored.
 (Works identical to vapoursynths built-in resizers.)